lightoj-dev/problem-tutorials/1191/en.md

 }
 ```
 There are two things that still need to be handled before the function correctly solves the problem:
-- Invalid state: We are visiting some states (here the tuple (n, k, m) defines the "state" of the problem) that are invalid.
-For example, `n = 5`, `k = 1` and `m = 7`.
-From this state, when `x = 6`, we are calling `B(-1, 0, 7)` which is an invalid state.
+- **Invalid state**: We are visiting some states (here the tuple (n, k, m) defines the "state" of the problem) that are invalid.
+For example, from the state `BC(5, 1, 7)`, when `x = 6`, we are calling `BC(-1, 0, 7)` which is an invalid state.
 Also, we are allowing `k` to go negative, which is an invalid state too.
 The simplest way to resolve this is to `return 0` when we have reached an invalid state.
 ```c++
     if (n < 0 || k < 0) return 0;
 ```
-- Base case: what's a base case?
+- **Base case**: what's a base case?
 It's the simplest state of the problem, which can't be reduced any more.
 Notice that, `n < 0` is an invalid state.
 It makes sense to make `n = 0` a base case. `n = 0` means we have no array left to be partitioned.
 How many ways are there to partition an array of length `0` into `0` sub-arrays?
 Exactly `1`.
 However, if we see that `k != 0`, it means we still have some sub-array(s) left to be covered from the zero length array!
 There is no way to do that.
 So, we can check for base case after checking for invalid states.
 ```c++
     if (n == 0) {
         if (k == 0) return 1;